dj1411/HabitChart/Artifacts/test.md

 - reset all data and check if all the above features work correctly
 - data `Entry` field should be present for new habit

+# Tutorial
+- First time usage tutorial should be shown interleaved
+- on clicking help tutorial should be shown as slideshow

 # settings
 - clicking `settings` button should open the settings page
 - clicking `back` on `settings` page should go back to main page